TheArtilect/movie-trailer/README.md

-# Movie Trailer
+# Fresh
 ### By Ian Agpawa
 ##### This repo is for a movie trailer website of my favorite movies and shows.
 The OMBDb API is utilized to the obtained movie and show info.

 ### Quick Start
--Clone the repo: 'git clone https://github.com/TheArtilect/movie-trailer.git'
+-Clone the repo: `git clone https://github.com/TheArtilect/movie-trailer.git`

-You can run the app by either opening the fresh.html file with your browser or by executing 'python movie_list.py' in the terminal while in the project directory.
-Executing the python command will overwrite the fresh.html file if there are any changes made in either the 'movie_list.py' file or 'fresh.py' file.
+You can run the app by either opening the `fresh.html` file with your browser or by executing `python movie_list.py` in the terminal while in the project directory.
+Executing the python command will overwrite the `fresh.html` file if there are any changes made in either the `movie_list.py` file or `fresh.py` file.

 ### What's included